Aliaksandr-Litvinau/-Python-Selenium-tests/README.md

 How to start

-Use python 3.8 + Create and activate virtual environments
+Use python 3.8 +
+Create and activate virtual environments

-python3 -m venv env
+- $ python3 -m venv env
-source env/bin/activate
+- $ source env/bin/activate

-Run in terminal
+Run in terminal:

-pip install -r requirements.txt
+- $ pip install -r requirements.txt

 and start all tests